aplteam/APLTreeUtils2/README.md

 ## Pros and Cons of `:Include`

-Attractive as it seemed to be, including namespaces into practically all (at least at the time) members of the APLTree library came with a severe disadvantage: once people started using it it was practically impossible to add additonal functions because of the possibility of name clashes.
+Attractive as it seemed to be, including namespaces into practically all (at least at the time) members of the APLTree library came with a severe disadvantage: once people started using it it was practically impossible to add additional functions because of the possibility of name clashes.

 Another problem was that occasionally the values of `⎕IO` and `⎕ML` seemed to have leaked out from functions in `APLTreeUtils`.
 Though clearly a Dyalog bug that should get fixed, to this day it's not clear whether the bug has really disappeared, despite several attempts.
 So it seems better to avoid the problem from the start.